 Consultant Fellows offer a bespoke service, tailoring learning interventions to meet your needs and those of your staff and students.
-They are familiar with TEF and REF developments, and many attend learning and teaching conferences, with some giving presentations and running workshops.
+They are familiar with TEF and REF developments, and many attend learning and teaching conferences where they give presentations and run workshops.

 Consultant Fellows operate within Royal Literary Fund guidelines for good practice, but act as independent consultants offering a cost-effective service.

 Visit the Finding the right person page and contact one or more Consultants that best fit your enquiry.
 Examples of activities they facilitate include (all have also been adapted as highly interactive online sessions):

 - essay-writing workshops for undergraduates: 1-2 hour, half-day, full-day or longer

 - immersives: extending over 2 days or more and providing a blend of in-depth group work combined with one-to-one guidance